Tuesday, April 16, 2013

 http://www.kionrightnow.com/story/14621156/red-cross-hero-woman-rescues-horse-near-death?

 When I met Paris at the trainer's, about 17 months after her rescue, I worried that she'd be too much horse for me.
 She is young and still fairly green; at the time she could hardly stand still to be tacked up.
 But the moment I got on her, I fell in love.
 I love the way she moves, I love the way she responds to the lightest cue.
-She really wants to do the right thing, even if she isn't completely sure what it is you are asking of her.
+She wants to do the right thing, even if she isn't completely sure what it is you are asking of her.
 Everyone who meets her comments on how sociable and curious she is.

-I hadn't planned on adopting two horses.
+We hadn't planned on adopting two horses.
 But one day my husband said, "If you want to bring two horses home, you should."
 And everything fell into place.
-Paris and Nutmeg had become solid BFFs while they were at the trainer's, so keeping them together allowed them to emotionally support each through their transition to their new home.
+Paris and Nutmeg had become solid friends while they were at the trainer's, so keeping them together allowed them to emotionally support each through their transition to their new home.
 They give each other confidence when we go out on the trail.

 Another surprise has been what a natural leader Paris is.
 She always wants to go first on the trail (or at least, ahead of Nutmeg).
 If we encounter something dodgy (which for a horse can be pretty much anything), she is more easily convinced to approach it, explore it, and let go of her fear.
 Nutmeg takes her cues from Paris; it's all good.
 Hooray for the brave young horse!